alexs2112/TerminalHero/README.md

     - Mark the NPC if they have unread dialogue
     - Arrow-key control for dialogue options
 - Show the sprite of the NPC you are talking to
+- Some dialogue options are locked behind skill-checks
+  - If it is locked, it simply shows like `[strength 12]` in greyed out text.
+  - Otherwise it shows `<option text> [strength 12 - <companion name>]`, where companion name is only shown if the skill is met by a companion and not the player
+  - This is similar to the pet checks, however those will not be shown if the player does not have the required pet

 **Equipment**
 - Your equipped weapon should determine some of the abilities each character has